JeanCollomb/Ansys_automatic_folder_creation/README.md

 ## Results

-1- Creation of each folder
+* Creation of each folder
-2- Creation of a "variables.mac" file in each folder 3- Creation of a "lancement_ansys.bat"
+* Creation of a "variables.mac" file in each folder *Creation of a "lancement_ansys.bat"

 ```